The Clinton Centre

-The Clinton Centre is situated on the site of the Remembrance Day bombing on 8 November 1987 in Enniskillen, County Fermanagh, Northern Ireland when the Provisional Irish Republican Army murdered 12 and injured 63 with a time bomb.
+The Clinton Centre is situated on the site of the Remembrance Day bombing of 8 November 1987 in Enniskillen, County Fermanagh, Northern Ireland, in which the Provisional Irish Republican Army murdered 12 and injured 63 with a time bomb.
 Former President of the United States of America Bill Clinton gave his name to the facility in dedication to peace and prosperity in Ireland and around the world and has visited the site several times along with his wife, Hillary Clinton.

 History of the building

 The building stands on the site of the Reading Rooms owned by St. Michael’s Roman Catholic Church which was destroyed in the bombing in 1987.
 The Centre was conceived as part of the Higher Bridges Project, bridging this site with the former Enniskillen Orange Hall.